Are you sure?

 Wage Rate

-Apprentice wage increases with skills and expertise.
+Apprentice wage increases with skill and experience.
 Fully qualified workers earn an average of $15.00-$22.00 per hour.

 Self-Rating